CriticalVuln/CleanRoom/README.md

 *   **Polished User Interface & Experience:**
     *   Enjoy a dark, minimalist aesthetic featuring the Poppins font, rounded interface elements, and soft shadows.
+    *   **NEW: Dual-Theme Support:** Seamlessly switch between a sophisticated dark mode and a clean light mode.
+    *   **NEW: Interactive Gradient Accents:** Buttons and interactive elements feature a subtle gradient effect that follows the mouse cursor, enhancing visual feedback.
     *   Experience a responsive two-column layout that adapts gracefully to smaller screens.
     *   Navigate effortlessly between dashboards using the persistent sidebar.